hmml/hmml.github.io/_posts/2013-12-27-quine-in-python.md

 "Yields falsehood when preceded by its quotation" yields falsehood when preceded by its quotation.

-Coming up with the simples quine is not hard...
+Coming up with simple quine in python is not hard...

 {% highlight bash %}
 s="s=%s;print s%%`s`";print s%`s`